Northern Football League

-The Northern League is a British men's football league in north east England.
+The Northern League is an English men's football league in north east England.
 Having been founded in 1889, it is the second-oldest football league in the world still in existence after the English Football League.

 It contains two divisions; Division One and Division Two.
 Division One sits on the ninth tier of the English football league system, five divisions below the Football League.
 These leagues cover the historic counties of Durham, Northumberland, Cumberland, Westmorland and Yorkshire's North Riding.
 The champion club of Division One is promoted to the lower division of the Northern Premier League.

 History

 The Northern league was one of many leagues formed the year after the Football League.
 In its first season, it consisted of ten clubs that were a mixture of professional and amateur organisations.
 During its early years, the competition included clubs such as Newcastle United, Middlesbrough and Darlington that would go on to play in the Football League.
 In 1905, the league split into two divisions, one professional and one amateur.
 The next year, however, the Northern League made the decision to abolish the professional division and restrict itself to amateur clubs, or at least clubs that claimed to be amateur.

 The area covered by the Northern League is coloured in red.

 Between the World Wars and in the early years following World War II, the Northern League's amateur status meant that they and their equivalent in the London area, the Isthmian League, dominated the old FA Amateur Cup.
 The two Leagues continued to be separate from the professional game which was dominated by the Football League, Southern League and, from 1968, the Northern Premier League.

 The Northern League and Isthmian League (with its feeder leagues) continued to claim amateur status right up until, following pressure, amateur status was abandoned by the Football Association in 1974.
 This left amateur leagues like the Northern League to find a place in the overall structure of non-League football.
 Unlike the Isthmian League, which became a feeder to the Alliance Premier League in 1982, the Northern League and its clubs rejected repeated invitations.
 It was not until 1988 that two Northern League clubs, Bishop Auckland and Whitley Bay, accepted places in the Northern Premier League.
 Others including Penrith, North Shields and Spennymoor United jumped ship to neighbouring leagues (the North West Counties League and Northern Counties East League).